Skip to main contentSkip to data table

 After the CG/DL primary pass is applied, syncStablecoins() can still replace market-derived prices for specific redeemable assets when a shared authoritative-price provider exposes a better executable mark than secondary-market liquidity.

-The registry lives in worker/src/lib/authoritative-price-sources.ts and supports two capabilities:
+The registry lives under worker/src/lib/authoritative-price-sources/ and supports two capabilities:

 • Live override — used by syncStablecoins() to replace the current cached price